This blog provides information for educational purposes only. Read our complete summary for more info.

 - Roll the flour paste into a snake

 - Once the boiler reaches 115 degrees apply the flour paste to the still

 - As the still heats up the rye flour paste will cook onto the still creating a seal at the joint

-- Always monitor your still to make sure that alcohol vapor is not escaping from the column assembly joint.
+- Always monitor the still to make sure that vapor is not escaping from the column assembly joint.
 Re-apply paste if needed.